JasminaZHAW/MLDM2/LightningAI/README_Setup.md

 ```

 The starship prompt is a nice addition to the terminal.
-This step is optional and requires requires a compatible terminal application
+This step is optional and requires a compatible terminal application
 and fonts.
 See [Starship](https://starship.rs/) for more information.